All Episodes

 The reason is there's no popular support for it.

-The drive by's have lied to us with their polls.
+The drive-bys have lied to us with their polls.

-And poor Dai Fi, poor Dai Fi.
+And poor Difi, poor die-fi.

-She said I tried my best, but my best, I guess, just wasn't good enough.
+She said, I tried my best, but my best, I guess, just wasn't good enough.

-So I see it's still at the end, it's all about her.
+So see, it's still at the end.

 Lord, she tried.

-Oh God, she tried so hard.
+Oh, God, she tried so hard.

 She did her best.